Click "Play" to Listed the Article

 Finding bed bug skins is a sure sign that you have an infestation.
 You may want to stop all activity at this point to avoid scuttling the pests everywhere and spreading the infestation to new places.
-It is much easier for the exterminator if he can pinpoint and isolate the affected areas and treat them accordingly.
-Call an exterminator as soon as you notice the problem.
+It is much easier for the pest control technician if he can pinpoint and isolate the affected areas and treat them accordingly.
+Call a pest control technician as soon as you notice the problem.

 Identifying Bed Bug Shedding